dplarson/hydra/README.md

 # Important Notice

+1. Hydra is **being be renamed** (name TBD)
-Hydra will soon be renamed, and is undergoing an infrastructural change to become more modularized.
+2. Hydra is undergoing an **internal infrastructural change**

+The end result will be similar to what Hydra is now, but much more modularized, and with many more (opt-in) features such as events.

 The end result will not look like the current Hydra.
 Keep this in mind as you download and use Hydra 1.0.
-Thank you.

 ***